No 10 backs Ukraine’s effectiveness with British tanks, despite Kremlin’s threat

 “We also discussed new sanctions on Russia’s missile and drone industry aimed to put an end to Russian missile terror against civilians,” the Ukrainian official tweeted.

-Mr Cleverly and Defence Secretary Ben Wallace will meet allies to discuss further military support for Kyiv.
+Mr Cleverly and Mr Wallace will meet allies to discuss further military support for Kyiv.

 Next month will mark the first anniversary of Mr Putin’s invasion, but Western analysts believe he is preparing for a drawn-out war.